BinomialLLC/basis_universal/README.md

 ## GPU Textures are Infrastructure

-Our overall goal is to simplify the encoding and efficient distribution of *portable* LDR and HDR GPU texture, image, and short [texture video](https://github.com/BinomialLLC/basis_universal/wiki/Encoding-ETC1S-and-XUASTC-LDR-Texture-Video) content in a way that is compatible with any GPU or rendering/graphics API.
+Our overall goal is to simplify the encoding and efficient distribution of *portable* LDR and HDR GPU texture, image, and short animated [texture video](https://github.com/BinomialLLC/basis_universal/wiki/Encoding-ETC1S-and-XUASTC-LDR-Texture-Video) content in a way that is compatible with any GPU or rendering/graphics API.

 The system supports seven modes (or codecs).
 In the order they were implemented:
 1. **ETC1S**: A supercompressed subset of ETC1 designed for very fast transcoding to other LDR texture formats, low/medium quality but high compression, slightly faster transcoding to other LDR texture formats vs. libjpeg.